algosup/2023-2024-project-5-flutter-team-6/documents/functional/functional_specifications.md

 - Theme main colors
 - Soft-skills
 - Compatibility percentage

-All colors are shown with its hexadecimal code.

 **Light and dark background**<br>
 For the background, we will have two different type: a light and a dark.
 The user will be able to choose between them following their preferences.